30 Interesting Facts About Trinidad and Tobago

 A leatherback turtle (Shutterstock)

-28. In recent years, Trinidad has seen the return of piracy to the region as Venezuelan fisherman have taken up arms to prey on passing ships, namely fishermen from Trinidad.
+28. In recent years, Trinidad has seen the return of piracy to the region as Venezuelan fishermen have taken up arms to prey on passing ships, namely fishermen from Trinidad.

 29. The first black winner of the Miss Universe pageant was from Trinidad and Tobago.
 24‐year‐old Janelle Commissiong won the title in 1977.

-30. Trinidad and Tobago is home to what may be the world’s largest brain coral – a spheroid shaped type of coral which resembles a brain.
+30. Trinidad and Tobago is home to what may be the world’s largest brain coral—a spheroid-shaped coral that resembles a brain.
 The Kelleston Drain measures around 4.9m across.

 A brain coral